realitix/grind/README.md

-# grind-kernel
+# Grind

-Grind kernel is the heart of grind.
+Grind provides OpenGL libraries.
+Behind the scene, Vulkan is used.
+This module is not ready, I'm working on it.

 ## How to Launch tests